karalabe/go-threema/README.md

 $ export THREEMA_ID_SECRET=1337speak
 ```

 After injecting the sender's credentials, you can fire away with sending messages to your desired recipients.
-Providing the recipient public key is *optional*, but *highly recommended* to avoid hitting the Threema directory service at every invocation.
+Providing the recipient public key `--to.pubkey` is *optional*, but *highly recommended* to avoid hitting the Threema directory service at every invocation.

 ```sh
 $ threema send text --to DEADBEEF --msg "Hello Threema!"